Skip to main content

 A best practice when it goes to researching a deduction code that you are unfamiliar with is to go to SupplyPike's Help Center or request Backup Documentation (see above).

-Another way to get the necessary information is to dispute the deduction through APDP first using SupplyPike's Deduction Navigator app.
+Another way to get the necessary information is to dispute the deduction through APDP first using SupplyPike's Deduction app.
 If the claim is unable to be disputed through APDP, the Walmart/Genpact associate handling your dispute will Reject it and add a message which will direct you how to dispute it.

 NOTE: If your claim is rejected in APDP, this does not hurt your chances of disputing other ways (in High Radius, or with your Buyer).

-Submit a Dispute in SupplyPike Deductions Navigator
+Submit a Dispute in SupplyPike Deductions App

 Now that you're familiar with best practices on submitting disputes, check out the following article to start submitting your disputes with SupplyPike: Submit a Dispute.